sci-42ver/SICP_SDF/sicp_notes.md

   > In Section 2.5.3, we’ll show how to use generic arithmetic in a system that performs *symbolic algebra*.
 - ~~> Nevertheless, it provides a *clear illustration* of the design of a system using generic operations and a good *introduction* to the *more substantial systems* to be developed later in this chapter.~~
 - ~~> Section 2.4.2 will show how both representations can be made to coexist in a single system through the use of type tags and generic operations.~~
-- > although it does lead to coercion problems, as discussed below See exercise 2.92.
+- ~~> although it does lead to coercion problems, as discussed below~~ See exercise 2.92.
+- > We’ve also already mentioned *(Section 2.2.3) that this is the natural way* to think about signal-processing systems.
+We will explore applications of streams to signal processing in Section 3.5.3.
 ### 3
 checked up to section 3.4 (included)
 - chapter 1 footnote 9